-Greece’s industrial turnover rose by 14.3 percent in September, dropping from the reading of 20.5 percent in August, Hellenic Statistical Authority (ELSTAT) data published on Monday showed.
+Greece’s industrial turnover picked up by 7.7 percent year-on-year (YoY) in February, reversing a decline of 7.6 percent seen in January, Hellenic Statistical Authority (ELSTAT) data published on Friday showed.

-The employment balance turned sharply negative in October with 120,087 more departures than hirings, according to data form the Labour Ministry’s Ergani information system.
+The employment balance was positive in March with 43,373 more hirings than departures, data from the Labour Ministry’s Ergani information system showed.

-Greece’s central government primary cash balance recorded a surplus of 19.54 billion euros in the first ten months of the year, Bank of Greece (BoG) figures have shown.
+Greece’s central government primary cash balance recorded a deficit of 34 million euros in the first three months of the year according to figures released by the Bank of Greece (BoG).

-Greek banks’ Eurosystem funding increased by 974 million euros month-on-month (MoM) in October, the Bank of Greece's (BoG) monthly financial statement has revealed.
+Greek banks’ Eurosystem funding declined by 625 million euros month-on-month (MoM) in March, the monthly Bank of Greece's (BoG) financial statement showed on Tuesday.